liferay/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 	gadgets.HubSettings.onConnect = function(hub, suc, err) {
             gadgets.Hub.subscribe("com.liferay.opensocial.gmapsdemo", callback);

-Your gadget calls `gadgets.HubSetting.onConnect` enabling the gadget to subscribe to our previously mentioned topic.
+Your gadget calls `gadgets.HubSetting.onConnect` enabling the gadget to subscribe to the previously mentioned topic.
 All subscribers to this topic receive messages sent to it.

 On callback, the gadget's `callback()` function is executed.
 In this example, the callback method invokes a `GClientGeocoder` to get the locations.
 And finally, the locations are processed and displayed on the map.